Thank you for your interest in VASS! WE NEED YOU!

 Our foundation is grounded in the national ski and snowboard organizations, particularly the Canadian Adaptive Snowsports (CADS) training programs.
 Through these valuable partnerships, we offer training to help you become a specialized snow sport instructor.

-- FRIDAY Night (6-9 pm): meet in-person at the Community Centre to begin training
+- FRIDAY Night 6-9pm: meet in-person at the community centre in North Vancouver to begin training

 These sessions are the CADS (Canadian Adaptive Snowsports) portion of your learning.
 By completing this specialized training, you will become a CADS Level 1 Instructor (ski or snowboard).
 In your first year, you’ll start by learning the basics of teaching skiing or snowboarding, including helping a student make their very first turn.
 We’ve partnered with the Canadian Ski Instructor Alliance (CSIA) and the Canadian Association of Snowboard Instructors (CASI) for this purpose.
 You will learn how to adapt your teaching plan based on the student you have the privilege of working with.
 We will cover techniques for motivation, communication, and pure kinesthetic teaching that will broaden your teaching horizons.
 Additionally, you’ll get a chance to try sit skiing, 3-tracking, and skiing with your eyes mostly closed while being guided.
 You’ll have plenty of opportunities to practice and receive feedback from CADS Course conductors, and you’ll be amazed by the knowledge and experience you gain from this intensive weekend.